 This area is dedicated to music composed in support of The Rights of Living Things, and The Rights of Sentient Beings, a unified declaration of ten ethical principles.
-The first two pieces mark the start of a suite of short works that are planned for each article.
+The four pieces below will form a suite of short works that are planned for each article.

 Music reaches a diverse audience, and we connect with music very differently than to written text.
 Music encourages me to consider rights from an emotional, non-rational perspective, it wakens me to feeling as well as thought.
 In my experience, ideas only result in action when they impact on both the head and heart.